arvigeus/AZ-204/Learning Path/Shared Access Signatures.md

 To reduce the potential risks of using a SAS, Microsoft provides some guidance:

 - To securely distribute a SAS and prevent man-in-the-middle attacks, always use HTTPS.
 - The most secure SAS is a user delegation SAS.
 Use it wherever possible because it removes the need to store your storage account key in code.
-You must use Azure Active Directory to manage credentials.
+You must use Microsoft Entra ID to manage credentials.
 This option might not be possible for your solution.
 - Try to set your expiration time to the smallest useful value.
 If a SAS key becomes compromised, it can be exploited for only a short time.
 - Apply the rule of minimum-required privileges.
 Only grant the access that's required.
 For example, in your app, read-only access is sufficient.
 - There are some situations where a SAS isn't the correct solution.
 When there's an unacceptable risk of using a SAS, create a middle-tier service to manage users and their access to storage.